 1. Learn the basics

 As you start, it’s vital to know the basics to avoid making beginner mistakes.
 Too many dropshippers start without doing their homework.
 This includes spending time searching for products, testing them, but also finding one or more trustworthy suppliers.
-To help you on your journey, we have created a step-by-step training course that teaches you the basics of dropshipping called Oberlo 101.
-And it’s free for a limited time!
+To help you get started, Shopify has created a training course that teaches you the basics of dropshipping called How to Start a Dropshipping Business.
+And it’s easy to create a free Shopify account to access the course.

 2. Become digital-marketing savvy